 Configure UFW Firewall for Nginx and WordPress

-Securing your Nginx server and allowing access to default web ports requires configuring the UFW firewall.
-Nginx offers profiles for quick UFW configuration.
+Securing your Nginx server and allowing access to default web ports requires configuring the UFW (Uncomplicated Firewall).
+For a comprehensive overview of UFW configuration options, see our guide on installing and configuring UFW firewall on Ubuntu.
+Nginx provides application profiles for quick UFW setup.

-Ensure UFW is installed on your Ubuntu system with the command:
+First, ensure UFW is installed on your Ubuntu system:

 After installation, enable UFW on your system.
 By default, UFW will deny all incoming and allow all outgoing connections.
 To enable the firewall, use the following command: